Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 In many, many web endorsements and promotional emails, it is not clear that the person recommending a product or software is receiving money from it.
 The laws are hazy and the disclaimer I mentioned above is often not part of the pitch or all the links to the product.
 Because of that, a naïve reader can make a decision to buy a product for the wrong reasons—believing an honest endorsement that was in reality a marketing pitch.
 Or links can be clicked before the unsuspecting reader gets to the bottom of the email where the Affiliate disclaimer is.

 I felt victimized from this situation early on in the development of this system.
-I purchased a website template (and finances were incredibly tight and I agonized over spending the money) because I thought if I learned how to use it, it would tremendously help church communicators.
+I purchased a website template (and finances were incredibly tight and I agonized over spending the money) because I thought if I learned how to use it, it would tremendously help my ministry.
 It was only after wrestling with it for a couple of weeks I realized that what had been so gushingly endorsed by several different sites about this particular template system, did not make it helpful.
-The whole thing, though it looked great, was merely non-standard website program with little to no support and was incredibly difficult to use.
-I couldn’t figure it out (I build and manage all my sites) and I certainly couldn’t recommend it to anyone else.
+The whole thing, though it looked great, was merely a non-standard website program with little to no support and was incredibly difficult to use.
+I couldn’t figure it out (I build and manage all my sites, I’m not totally ignorant in these areas) and I certainly couldn’t recommend it to anyone else.

 But the site paid BIG affiliate bonuses.
 I would not have made the purchase if I realized what was going on initially.
 The research I later did revealed that the glowing endorsements were made by “affiliates” of this software and many people complained about these sites when they also realized that the gushing comments could not be trusted because they were made by people interested more in making money than in giving honest evaluations.